Welcome to Boarding

 Boarders also have access to the school grounds at all appropriate times, to enjoy a walk or run or just some time to sit an enjoy the space.
 Sports facilities including the sports hall, gym, swimming pool and tennis courts are also available at designated times over the evenings and weekends.

-Statement of principles
+Statement of boarding principles and practice at Kimbolton School

 Living in a community brings with it a need to develop social awareness and consideration for others and therefore it is necessary that certain ground rules are observed.
 These rules are simple and made clear to all pupils.